andyarensman/Hiker-Tracker/README.md

 <a id="put"></a>
 ### PUT Request with HTML Forms

 I struggled to figure out how to do a `PUT` request with an HTML form.
 HTML only allow you to use `POST` and `GET` methods, so I had to install [method-override](http://expressjs.com/en/resources/middleware/method-override.html).
-Inside your form element you have to put this:
+Inside the form element you have to put this:

     <form method="POST" action="/<path>?_method=PUT">